JacobReynolds/compendium-js/README.md

 # Compendium
+*This is a modified version of Compendium.
+It has been modified so that past participle verbs are detected in the past tense*
 English NLP for Node.js and the browser.

 35k gzipped, Part-of-Speech tagging (92% on Penn treebank), entity recognition, sentiment analysis and more, MIT licensed.